samipiercy/MDEF/docs/term1/06-Tech Beyond the Myth.md

     - toc
 ---

-# Living With Your Own Ideas
+# Tech Beyond the Myth

 *What did you make?
 And why did it matter?*